by Richard Vince

 The same place after all;

-The streets merely choose to lead
+The streets merely chose to lead

 Our feet along different paths.

 For which I long is the joy that